Michelle Armstrong, BS, RCS

 Kelly Herring is a Patient Services Representative for the Mississippi Center for Advanced Medicine.
 Kelly also serves as MCAM’s referral coordinator.
 She works to provide a family-centered approach to the orientation and education of patient families upon arrival, patient check-in, check-out, scheduling and patient reminders.
 Ms. Herring has previously served as the referral coordinator at the Prenatal Diagnostic Center working with Dr. Ken Perry for eight years.
 Kelly is married and has two daughters, Destiny and Kirstie who both graduated from Mississippi State University In her spare time, she enjoys cooking/baking and attending MSU sporting events.

-Deana Hill serves as the Office Manager for the Mississippi Center for Advanced Medicine.
+Deana Hill serves as the Director of Operations for the Mississippi Center for Advanced Medicine.
 In this role, Deana works to provide a patient family-centered approach to the orientation and education of patient families upon arrival, patient check-in, check-out, scheduling and patient reminders.
 She also provides feedback to the care team regarding quality and patient satisfaction.
 Deana’s approach to pediatric healthcare helps ensure that children and their families feel safe and well cared for from the moment they arrive.
 Deana has 8 years of front-office experience in a pediatric subspecialty practice and over 19 years of healthcare experience.
 Deana enjoys spending time with her husband, Justin, and three children, Jordan, Baylee, and Travis and is active in her church community.

 LeAnne Howard, LCSW